Proper connective differential graded algebras and their geometric realizations: Abstract

 \section{Abstract}

-We prove that every proper connective DG-algebra $A$ admits a geometric realization (as defined by Orlov) by a smooth projective scheme with a full exceptional collection.
-As a corollary we obtain that $A$ is quasi-isomorphic to a finite dimensional DG-algebra and in the smooth case we compute the noncommutative Chow motive of $A$.
-We go on to analyse the relationship between smoothness and regularity in more detail as well as commenting on smoothness of the degree zero cohomology for smooth proper connective DG-algebras.
+We show that every proper connective dg algebra $A$ admits a geometric realization (as defined by Orlov) by a smooth projective scheme with a full exceptional collection.
+If $A$ is moreover smooth, we compute the noncommutative Chow motive of $A$.
+We go on to analyse the relationship between smoothness and regularity in more detail as well as commenting on smoothness of the degree zero cohomology for smooth proper connective dg algebras.